-Rack of Lamb with Jalapeno-Honey Mustard Glaze and Balsamic Vinegar ReductionFeatured by Edward Sellers Vineyards and Wines in the Gold Wine Club.
+Rack of Lamb with Jalapeno-Honey Mustard Glaze and Balsamic Vinegar ReductionA featured Wine Club recipe for Edward Sellers Vineyards and Wines.

 Rack of Lamb: